-- Comply with Illinois law governing private not-for-profit organizations. - Be certified as a sheltered workshop by the Wage and House Division of the U.S. Department of Labor. - Meet the Illinois Department of Human Services' just standards for a rehabilitation facility. - Have a completed Bidders Application on file with the Department of Central Management Services. - Meet the bid specifications or the needs of the purchasing agency. - Set a fair market price. - Report quarterly of any contracts with State agencies.
+- Comply with Illinois law governing private not-for-profit organizations. - Be certified as a sheltered workshop by the Wage and House Division of the U.S. Government. - Meet the Illinois Department of Rehabilitation Services Just Standards for a rehabilitation facility. - Have a completed Bidders Application on file with the Department of Central Management Services. - Meet the bid specifications or the needs of the purchasing agency. - Set a fair market price. - Report quarterly of any contracts with State agencies.

-In Fiscal Year 2007, there were 104 registered CRFs in Illinois.
+In Fiscal Year 2008, there were 103 registered Community Rehabilitation Facilities in Illinois.

-The State is divided into a Northern Region and a Southern Region.
-A coordinator represents each of the regions, providing assistance necessary to ensure the success of the program.
+The State is divided in half into a Northern Region and a Southern Region.
+A regional coordinator represents each of the regions, providing assistance necessary to facilitate success of the program.